MannLabs/directlfq/README.md

 # directLFQ
-directLFQ is an open-source Python package for deriving protein intensities from Mass Spectrometry-based proteomics data.
-It preserves peptide ratios, has a robust normalization approach and allows fast processing also of very large sample cohorts, as runtime increases linearly with sample number.
+directLFQ is an open-source Python package for quantifying protein intensities based on peptide or fragment-ion intensities measured with from Mass Spectrometry-based proteomics.
+It preserves peptide ratios, shows very accurate quantification and has a robust normalization approach.
+Furthermore, it allows fast processing also of very large sample cohorts, as runtime increases linearly with sample number.
 It is part of the AlphaPept ecosystem from the [Mann Labs at the Max Planck Institute of Biochemistry](https://www.biochem.mpg.de/mann) and the [University of Copenhagen](https://www.cpr.ku.dk/research/proteomics/mann/).

 You can process DIA and DDA data analyzed by [AlphaPept](https://github.com/MannLabs/alphapept), MaxQuant, FragPipe, Spectronaut and DIANN, using a Graphical User Interface (GUI) or the python package.